department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-UAT/research-findings.md

 **The MSA still talked to most Veterans who came through the door.**

 - Reasons for this interaction
-  - to promote the Veteran’s participation in the pilot
+  - to promote the Veteran’s participation in the pilot.
-  - to complete pre-registration
+  - to complete pre-registration.
-    - Pre-registration consisted of asking one question
+    - Pre-registration consisted of asking one question.
       - “Do you need to update any of your contact information?”
         - Sometimes examples of what was meant by “contact information” was provided.
       - 2 Veterans did ask follow-up questions to the contact information question.
         - Is the address you have, X?
         - Do you have the X phone number?
-    - No Veterans required an insurance review  on this day
+    - No Veterans required an insurance review  on this day.
       - MSA checked ICB in the morning to see who needed a review.
-  - the physical space is very small and there isn’t a lot of traffic in this clinic
+  - the physical space is very small and there isn’t a lot of traffic in this clinic.
     - It would almost be weirder for staff to not acknowledge the Veteran, because the space is so small.
     - This also mimics their pre-COVID workflows.
 If a Veteran did check in with the kiosk, they still had the Veteran wave to let them know they were here.
 They just didn’t ask pre-registration questions if the Veteran utilized the kiosk.